lkesteloot/unsong/unsong-1.md

 Paul screamed.

-“DO NOT BE AFRAID,” said Kesey, but it was not his voice.
+“[sc]Do not be afraid,[/sc]” said Kesey, but it was not his voice.

 “What... what’s going... who... what are... help!”

-“DO NOT BE AFRAID,” said Kesey, and it was definitely not his voice.
-“I AM THE RIGHT HAND OF GOD.
-I BRING YOU ETERNITY.
-ALL THE WALLS WILL FALL AROUND YOU.”
+“[sc]Do not be afraid,[/sc]” said Kesey, and it was definitely not his voice. “[sc]I am the right hand of god.
+I bring you eternity.
+All the walls will fall around you.[/sc]”

 Paul tried to stand.
 He took a second to catch his breath.
 Kesey—the thing in Kesey’s body—seemed content to let him.
 He just stood there, hovering.

 “W... who are you?” asked Paul.

-“KNEEL,” said the thing in Kesey’s body.
+“[sc]Kneel,[/sc]” said the thing in Kesey’s body.

 “But... who... what [i]are[/i] you?”

-“KNEEL,” said the thing in Kesey’s body, somewhat more forcefully.
+“[sc]Kneel,[/sc]” said the thing in Kesey’s body, somewhat more forcefully.

 Quivering from head to toe, Paul knelt.